What is renters insurance?

 How much is renters insurance?

-On average, renters insurance costs about $15/month, according to data from the Insurance Information Institute.
+On average, renters insurance costs just over $14/month, according to the latest data from the Insurance Information Institute.
+Renters insurance premiums have dropped for the last four years consecutively.

 You’ll also pay more if you require more coverage.
 The average policy provides $30,000 in personal property coverage, $100,000 in personal liability coverage and 40% of your costs for loss-of-use coverage, according to PolicyGenius, an online insurance marketplace.